AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.4/ex5.md

 ![3-08-vsc-function-template.png](./images/vsc5.png)

-Enter a name for your function, use the following format `--demoProfileLdap---aep-event-hub-trigger` and press enter:
+Enter a name for your function, use the following format `--aepUserLdap---aep-event-hub-trigger` and press enter:

 ![3-09-vsc-function-name.png](./images/vsc6.png)